Α-Glucosidase: EC 3.2.1.20, the narrow sense

+Synonyms mentioned by the Commission include maltase, glucoinvertase, glucosidosucrase, maltase-glucoamylase, α-glucopyranosidase, glucosidoinvertase, α-D-glucosidase, α-glucoside hydrolase, α-1,4-glucosidase, α-D-glucoside glucohydrolase.
+These names are not recommended because they may only refer to a specific activity of the enzyme, or a specific protein having this acvitity.

 Mechanism

 α-Glucosidase hydrolyzes terminal non-reducing (1→4)-linked α-glucose residues to release a single α-glucose molecule. α-Glucosidase is a carbohydrate-hydrolase that releases α-glucose as opposed to β-glucose. β-Glucose residues can be released by glucoamylase, a functionally similar enzyme.
 The substrate selectivity of α-glucosidase is due to subsite affinities of the enzyme's active site.
 Two proposed mechanisms include a nucleophilic displacement and an oxocarbenium ion intermediate.